Frequently Asked Questions

 My DVD player doesn't play region code 1.

-Most (but not all) of the DVD's we carry are NOT regionally encoded at all (sometimes known as Region Code 0) meaning they will play on ANY DVD player in the world as long as the player is capable of playing NTSC DVD's.
-Most new players can play NTSC or PAL format.
-Also many DVD's now are capable of playing any region.
-We show the region encoding on all of our DVD's on the main individual product pages.
+Most (but not all) of the DVDs we carry are not regionally encoded (Region Code 0), meaning they will play on any DVD player in the world as long as it can play NTSC DVDs.
+Most new players can play NTSC or PAL format, and many are now capable of playing any region.
+We show the region encoding on all individual product pages.
+Hollywood-type DVDs and Sunday River Productions are the only ones we know of that are regionally encoded.

 How much is shipping?